Nociception/log_vs_lin_scale_on_scatter/README.md

    sudo apt install python3-pip
    ```

+   [Python](https://en.wikipedia.org/wiki/Python_(programming_language) is language programming, used to develop this program.
+Installing it allows you to run it (which is not possible without).

 4. (if necessary and prefered) Install make:
    You can run the program with or without make.
    The Makefile manages some things for you, that you definetly can do on your own.